Updated: Jun 13

 Next door to “Vegetable Matters” is located “Fresh Meat Matters”, a traditional butchery selling local meat, pies and cheese.

-When shopping is done, visitors can enjoy hot drinks, home-made cakes or freshly prepared sandwiches from the shop’s terrace café with wonderful views over Cotswold countryside.
+When shopping is done, visitors can enjoy hot drinks, home-made cakes or freshly prepared sandwiches from the shop’s terrace café with wonderful views over the Cotswold countryside.

 Opening times and shop news on: https://www.facebook.com/VegMatters1/